STRUCTURE AND FUNCTION 5: UROLOGICAL AND REPRODUCTIVE SYSTEMS - 2020/1

 Module code: VMS1007

 The urological system plays a key role in excretion and homeostasis.
 This module aims to introduce the structure and function of the urological and reproductive systems and how they vary across the veterinary species.
-This module will combine lecture-based learning, practical sessions and PBL cases.
+This module will combine lecture-based learning and practical sessions.
 Students will understand how a healthy reproductive system allows an animal to express normal behaviour.

 School of Veterinary Medicine